 - The International Trade Administration’s listing of certification will be used as a guide.
 This list can be found on the export.gov website, HERE.

-Financial assistance is available for website translation services, brand development and overall foreign (country specific) website development to companies to increase opportunities for export success.
+Financial assistance is available for website localization which consists of website translation services, localization for foreign markets, and search engine optimization for companies to increase opportunities for export success.

 - Financial assistance for 50% of costs, not to exceed $3,000 per company.